bparanj/crystal/computer/os/package.md

    - apt provides simpler commands for common tasks like installation and system upgrades.

 6. Underlying mechanism:
-   - apt actually uses dpkg to perform the final installation steps.
+   - apt ly uses dpkg to perform the final installation steps.

 7. Use cases:
    - dpkg is useful for installing local .deb files or in situations where fine-grained control is needed.